 Committees: ARRL continues to be represented on professional EMC committees.
 Messrs.
 Bodson and Hare continue to represent the interests of Amateur Radio on the ANSI C63 RFI committee.
 Mr Bodson has been appointed as the C63 representative and HQ staff liaison Mr Hare is ARRL's alternate.
-At the October C63.
-Mr. Hare was appointed to chair Subcommittee 5 - Immunity.
-Mr. Hare also chairs the C63 committee's ad-hoc working group on power-line communications devices.
+Mr. Hare chairs C63 Subcommittee 5: Immunity and C63's ad-hoc working group on power-line communications devices.
 This continues to be a hot topic of discussion at the C63 meetings.